-In our previous blog, we discussed how the design of your office can have a profound effect on productivity.
+We have previously discussed how your office interior design can have a profound effect on productivity.
 But did you know the temperature of your workplace can have a significant effect on your wellbeing as well as the quality of work you produce?

 The battle between those that run hot and those that run cold is one I’m sure many office dwellers are familiar with.
-With the increase in frequency of heatwaves across the UK, the need for temperature control in the workplace is only going to become more essential.
+With the increase in the frequency of heatwaves across the UK, the need for temperature control in the workplace or designed in your next office fit out service is only going to become more essential.

 In the office, temperature disputes can be a difficult situation to manage, especially as it all relies on personal preference.
 The official government guidelines suggest that while there are no general rules for precise temperature, they do advise that the temperature needs to be ‘reasonable’.